This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 v[0] = 4; // set

-Without references, one would have to return pointers, and the above code would have to be written as:
+Without references, one would have to return pointers, and the above code would have to be written like this:

 std::vector<int> v = {1, 2, 3};